GVAC & GVA Financial Policies and Procedures

 Legal Ref: C.R.S.
 24-75-601 et seq.

-8.0 FINANCIAL RECORDS All financial records of the Global Village Academy shall be maintained at the Global Village Charter Collaborative central administrative office.
+8.0 FINANCIAL RECORDS All financial records of the Global Village Academy shall be maintained at the Global Village Academy Collaborative central administrative office.

 9.0 INVENTORIES The Academy shall maintain a system for an annual inventory of all items costing $1,000 or more and having a life expectancy of over one year, with the exception of equipment permanently fixed in a building such as heaters or lockers.

-The GVA Principal and the GVCC Chief Executive Officer shall develop procedures for conducting annual inventories of the Academy’s and the Collaborative’s property, conducting the inventory, and maintaining a record of the property.
+The GVA Principal and the GVAC Executive Director shall develop procedures for conducting annual inventories of the Academy’s and the Collaborative’s property, conducting the inventory, and maintaining a record of the property.

 10.0 AUDITS In accordance with state law, all funds and accounts of the Academy and the Collaborative shall be audited annually, following the close of the fiscal year.